Noncommutative coordinates for symplectic representations: General -coordinates

-In this section we introduce general (i.e.\ not necessarily positive) $\mathcal{X}$-coordinates with respect to a chosen ideal triangulation $\mathcal{T}$ of~$S$.
+In this chapter we introduce general (i.e.\ not necessarily positive) $\mathcal{X}$-coordinates with respect to a chosen ideal triangulation $\mathcal{T}$ of~$S$.
 This relies on the analysis of pairs of nondegenerate quadratic forms which is given in the appendix.
-We obtain a generically finite-to-one parameterization of the space of transverse framed local systems (Section~\ref{sec:from-coord-repr-1}) as well as a kind of cellular decomposition of that space (Section~\ref{sec:pieces}).
+We obtain a generically finite-to-one parametrization of the space of transverse framed local systems (Section~\ref{sec:from-coord-repr-1}) as well as a kind of cellular decomposition of that space (Section~\ref{sec:pieces}).
 Relaxing the condition on the parameter space (Section~\ref{sec:over-parametrization}), we deduce topological results for the space of transverse framed local systems (Section~\ref{sec:connected-components-1}).

-\subsection{Pairs of real symmetric forms}
+\section{Pairs of real symmetric forms}

-In Appendix~\ref{sec:normal-form-pair} are established a number of results about pairs of quadratic forms that we recap here.
+In Appendix~\ref{sec:normal-form-pair} we establish a number of results about pairs of quadratic forms that we recap here.
 The reader might want to read the appendix first where the statements are obtained more progressively.

-\subsubsection{Parameter space}
+\subsection{Parameter space}